 One study of 24 women given gadolinium contrast media in the first trimester of pregnancy did not find a greater chance for pregnancy or newborn complications.
 One small study reported a small increased chance for stillbirth or death by one month of age, but no greater chance for other health concerns in the children (up to age four) of women who received a MRI with a gadolinium agent during pregnancy.
 This finding is based on just 7 cases so it is possible that the chance of stillbirth was more related to the mother’s underlying health condition (the reason she had the MRI done).

 Can I have an MRI done if I am breastfeeding?

 Because the MRI only uses magnetic fields and radio waves to get images, there are no concerns about having this procedure done while breastfeeding.
 Your child can resume breastfeeding as soon as the MRI is done.

 Can I have an MRI with gadolinium contrast or superparamagnetic iron oxide nanoparticles while breastfeeding?

 Very little gadolinium is likely to get into breast milk.
 One report found that less than a half percent (less than 0.5%) of an adult dose of a gadolinium contrast agent was found in the milk of a mother 24 hours after it had been given to her.
 Similar results have been seen in the milk of 17 additional nursing mothers.
 This very low amount is not expected to cause problems in a nursing infant.
 ACOG states that no wait time is required after having an MRI with contrast, and women can resume breastfeeding as soon as the procedure is done.

 There have been no animal or human studies on the use of superparamagnetic iron oxide contrast during breastfeeding.
-The iron contrast media, which are rarely used, are very similar chemically to iron dextran and other injectable iron products which carry no risk to the breastfed infants.
+Superparamagnetic iron oxide is similar to other injectable iron products which are not expected to cause risks to a breastfed child.